 A map of the locations of all the places you’ll see during your day in Ghent (get the full list in Google Maps)

-Let’s walk around Ghent’s city center, where the new merges with the old
+Take one day in Ghent to walk around the charming city center, where the new merges with the old

 Restaurant tips: 't Koningshuis | Bridge | De Graslei | Manhattn's Burgers